momentum-mod/docs/content/docs/guides/porting_quake3-to-source.md

 Load Hammer and open the VMF.
 You may get an invalid solids warning the first time you load the map, this will tell you how many brushes have been broken during conversion.
 Hopefully this number is in the single digits.

-If the map doesn�t fit within the grid bounds, you have done one of the steps incorrectly in the �[Preparing the level for Hammer](/guide/porting-quake3-maps-to-source/#preparing-the-level-for-hammer)� section and will have to go back and repeat the whole process from there.
+If the map doesn't fit within the grid bounds, you have done one of the steps incorrectly in the '[Preparing the level for Hammer](/guide/porting-quake3-maps-to-source/#preparing-the-level-for-hammer)' section and will have to go back and repeat the whole process from there.

 If the geometry fits into the grid, you can close Hammer for now.

 ## Converting textures

 Now you need to convert the textures to work in source.
 If the map uses custom textures, they will be included in the pk3 of the map.
-If the map uses Quake 3 textures, you will need to find them in Quake 3�s pak0.pk3 file, or replace them with different textures (with the map creators permission).
+If the map uses Quake 3 textures, you will need to find them in Quake 3's pak0.pk3 file, or replace them with different textures (with the map creators permission).

 Open the pk3 file and find the textures folder.
 Inside the textures folder will be some more sub folders.
 Copy all of these sub folders into the Materials folder of the game you are using Hammer for.
 It is important that you keep the folder structures the same when converting, or Hammer will not be able to identify where the textures are.